 The recipient of the Richard Kneedler Distinguished Service Award will receive a $2,500 cash award in recognition of his/her distinguished service to the College.

-Each year, the College will request nominations for the Richard Kneedler Distinguished Service Award.
-Any member of the College community may nominate a member of the professional staff for this award.
-Nominees must meet the eligibility and award criteria described above.
-Nominations must be in writing, on the Nomination Form provided for this purpose.
-The Nomination Form is available in the Human Resources public folder in eDisk ("FORMS" folder).
+Each year, the College will request nominations for the Richard Kneedler Distinguished Service Award via the Bell & Tower Newsletter in February/March.
+Any member of the College community may nominate a member of the professional staff for this award by completing this online nomination form and submitting it by the deadline posted in the Bell & Tower Newsletter.

 A committee of five professional staff members will review nominations and forward the list of nominations to the Senior Officers for their review.
 The Director, Human Resources will serve as an ex officio member of this committee.
 The committee will gather additional information as necessary to thoroughly evaluate each nomination.
 Such evaluation may include discussion with the nominee's manager and colleagues.